ghwood/draft-wood-tao-retirement/draft-wood-tao-retirement.md

 # Acknowledging the History of the Tao

 # Reasons for Retirement
-While the Tao has
+While the Tao has.

-Since methond
+Since method.

 # Replacing the Tao

 # Last Edition of the Tao
-For archival purposes
+For archival purposes.

 # Security Considerations